 Another option if you're swayed by awards is to look at overall customer reviews for brands which specialise in pocket sprung mattresses.
 TrustPilot is the best website I've found for this sort of information, as most brands have hundreds of reviews.
 High scoring pocket sprung mattress brands include:

-(For the TrustPilot reviews, we looked at the brand's overall 'Trust Score' and searched in January 2021.
-We didn't include some brands which just had a tiny number of reviews and we didn't include brands which sell dozens of other things, such as IKEA, as it wouldn't tell us a lot about their mattresses.
-We couldn't find reviews for some well known pocket spring brands, such as Vispring and Somnus).
+(For the TrustPilot reviews, we looked at the brand’s overall ‘Trust Score’ and searched in 2023.
+We didn’t include some brands which just had a tiny number of reviews and we didn’t include brands which sell dozens of other things, such as IKEA, as it wouldn’t tell us a lot about their mattresses.
+We couldn’t find reviews for some well known pocket spring brands, such as Somnus).

 Another option is to look at independent tests which are carried out on pocket spring mattresses.
 Award winners/those which scored very well include: